eProsima/Integration-Service-docs/docs/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This *connector* will communicate an *RTPS* environment with another protocol.
-Just like our *shapes_protocol* connector in the :ref:`example`.
+Just like the *shapes_protocol* connector in the :ref:`example`.

-The *Bridge Library* must define at least a *writer* to the desired protocol and it is responsible to communicate with it and follow the ``ISWriter`` interface.
-By default, the *transformation function* is applied after :class:`on_received_data` method calls to the instance of ``ISBridge``.
+The *Bridge Library* must define at least a *writer*, following the ``ISWriter`` interface, responsible for communicate with the desired protocol.
+By default, the ``ISBridge's`` :class:`on_received_data` method applies the *transformation function* internally.
-To change this behaviour it's mandatory to override the complete data flow.
+It's mandatory to override the complete data flow to change this behavior.

 .. image:: RTPS_other_connector.png
     :align: center